 - Performed by willing early adopters

 Avoid the temptation to solve your biggest problem first.
 Start with meaningful but manageable challenges where you can learn without high stakes.
+Our guide on picking your first AI agent walks through this selection process in detail.

 End month one with a clear project charter: defined use cases, success metrics, timeline, and team roles.